No-hitter: Combined no-hitters

-Opening Day, title-clinching, and postseason no-hitters
+MLB Opening Day, title-clinching, and postseason no-hitters

-The Cleveland Guardians' Bob Feller left the Chicago White Sox hitless in the 1940 season opener on April 16, the first official Opening Day no-hitter.
-With the 2020 recognition of certain Negro Leagues as major leagues, Leon Day's no-hitter on May 5, 1946, to open the season for the Newark Eagles against the Philadelphia Stars should also be recognized.
+The Cleveland Indians' Bob Feller left the Chicago White Sox hitless in the 1940 season opener on April 16, the first official Opening Day no-hitter.
+With the 2020 recognition of certain Negro Leagues as major leagues, Leon Day's no-hitter on May 5, 1946, to open the season for the Newark Eagles against the Philadelphia Stars, should also be recognized.

 The Houston Astros' Mike Scott no-hit the San Francisco Giants on September 25, 1986, a victory that also clinched the National League West title for the Astros; this is the only such concurrence in Major League history to date.
 In the first game of a doubleheader on September 28, 1951, Allie Reynolds of the New York Yankees pitched a no-hitter against the Boston Red Sox which clinched a tie for the American League pennant; the pennant was clinched outright in the doubleheader's second game.

 There have been three postseason no-hitters in MLB history: two solo and one combined.
 On October 8, 1956, Don Larsen of the New York Yankees threw a perfect game in Game 5 of that year's World Series against the Brooklyn Dodgers.
 Nine years earlier, the Yankees' Bill Bevens had come within one out of a no-hitter against the Brooklyn Dodgers in Game 4 of the 1947 World Series, only to lose the game on a pinch-hit double by Cookie Lavagetto.
 (There have been other one-hitters in the World Series, with the lone hit coming earlier in the game than in Bevens' effort.)
 On October 6, 2010, Roy Halladay of the Philadelphia Phillies, in the first postseason appearance of his career, threw the second no-hitter in postseason history, in Game 1 of the Phillies' NLDS against the Cincinnati Reds.
 On November 2, 2022, Cristian Javier, Bryan Abreu, Rafael Montero, and Ryan Pressly of the Houston Astros combined to no-hit the Phillies in Game 4 of that year's World Series.

-Rookie no-hitters
+MLB Rookie no-hitters

 Twenty-five MLB rookies have pitched a no-hitter since 1901.
 Four pitchers have thrown a no-hitter in their first major league start; two others have done it in their second major league starts.

 Bumpus Jones of the Cincinnati Reds threw a no-hitter on October 15, 1892, in his first major league game.
 Jones pitched only eight games in the big leagues, finishing with a career win–loss record of 2–4 and a career earned run average of 7.99.

 Ted Breitenstein pitched a no-hitter in his first major league start on October 4, 1891; however, it was not his first major league game.
 He later threw a second no-hitter on April 22, 1898.